freenas/freenas-docs/userguide/storage.rst

 create a mirrored swap.
 For example, if the system has three hard disks, then a mirror is created using two of the three drives.
 By default, all data disks are created with two Gib of swap space.
-Change the swap size by going to :menuselection:`System --> Advanced` and entering a new value in the *Swap size in Gib* field.
+Swap space is 2 GiB by default.
+The size of space to allocate is set in :menuselection:`System --> Advanced` and entering a new value in the *Swap size in Gib* field.
 Changing the value does not affect the amount of swap on existing disks,